juniorduff/DashGO/README.md

 # DashGO
-project in React , typescript and CHAKRA UI
+project in Next React , typescript and CHAKRA UI